curl/everything-curl/usingcurl/ipfs.md

 # IPFS

-IPFS is the *Inter-Planetary File System*. curl supports IPFS only via a *HTTP gateway*.
+IPFS is the *Inter-Planetary File System*. curl supports IPFS only via an *HTTP gateway*.
 It means that it understands IPFS URLs when given to it, but you must also provide a working gateway URL for curl to use to retrieve the content. curl does not speak IPFS natively.

 ## Gateway